Judy Audas, DNAP, APRN, CRNA

 All courses to be transferred must be letter-graded with a grade of B or better and must be demonstrated to relate directly to the degree being sought.
 The transferred grades will not be computed in the student’s grade-point average.

 Students must have taken the courses prior to admission of the DNP program.
 Transfer courses must be at the doctoral level equivalent of what is being offered in the DNP Program.
-Courses can be no more than six years old by the time the student graduates from the DNP program.
+Courses can be no more than eight years old by the time the student graduates from the DNP program.
 Students wishing to complete and transfer in courses while currently enrolled in the DNP Program must first obtain approval.

 The following courses will be eligible for consideration for transfer into DNP program upon receiving the course description and syllabus: